Nurses Revision

 • Panic Disorder: Focus on unexpected panic attacks and anticipatory anxiety.

 • PTSD: Panic attacks can occur, but they are typically expected and triggered by trauma-related reminders or flashbacks.
-The core features are re-experiencing the trauma, avoidance, negative alterations in cognitions and mood, and alterations in arousal and reactivity.

 5. Obsessive-Compulsive Disorder (OCD):